sopra-fs23-group-4/sopra-fs23-group-04-client/README.md

 Embark on a thrilling journey with Stadt Land Plus, a captivating multiplayer word game!
 By brainstorming words within chosen categories and a surprise random letter, players are immersed in a realm of fast-paced learning and fun.
 The unique twist?
 A democratic voting system that brings a dash of unpredictability while guaranteeing fairness in validating answers.
 Get ready to ignite your mind!

 ## Motivation
-Our motivation behind this game was to design a multiplayer experience that not only provides entertainment but also educational value.
+Our motivation behind this project was to design a multiplayer experience that not only provides entertainment but also educational value.
 By choosing categories and brainstorming words, players can broaden their general knowledge and improve quick thinking skills.

 ## Technologies
 The client is written in JSX using React.
 To ensure a consistent and appealing UI, [Mantine](https://mantine.dev) components are used for styling.